Burj Khalifa: Ramadan observance

-On the higher floors, the sun is seen for several minutes after it seems to have set at ground level.
+On the higher floors, the sun is seen for several minutes after it has set at ground level.
 Those living above the 80th floor should wait two extra minutes to break their Ramadan fast, and those living above the 150th floor should wait three minutes.

 Construction

 The tower was constructed by Samsung C&T from South Korea, which also did work on the Petronas Twin Towers and Taipei 101.
 Samsung C&T built the tower in a joint venture with BESIX from Belgium and Arabtec from the UAE.
 Turner was the project manager on the main construction contract.
-Hong Kong-based Far East Aluminum combined to provide the exterior cladding for Burj Khalifa.
+Hong Kong-based Far East Aluminium combined to provide the exterior cladding for Burj Khalifa.

 The contractor and the engineer of record was Hyder Consulting.
 Under UAE law, the contractor and the engineer of record is jointly and severally liable for the performance of Burj Khalifa.

 The primary structure is reinforced concrete.
 Putzmeister created a new, super high-pressure trailer concrete pump, the BSA 14000 SHP-D, for this project.
 Burj Khalifa's construction used 330000 m3 of concrete and 55000 t of steel rebar, and construction took 22 million man-hours.
-In May 2008 Putzmeister pumped concrete with more than 21 MPA ultimate compressive strength of gravel to surpass the 600 meters weight of the effective area of each column from the foundation to the next fourth level, and the rest was by metal columns jacketed or covered with concrete to a then world record delivery height of 606 m, the 156th floor.
+In May 2008 Putzmeister pumped concrete with more than 21 MPA ultimate compressive strength of gravel to surpass the 600 metres weight of the effective area of each column from the foundation to the next 4th level, and the rest was by metal columns jacketed or covered with concrete to a then world record delivery height of 606 m, the 156th floor.
 Three tower cranes were used during the construction of the uppermost levels, each capable of lifting a 25-tonne load.
 The remaining structure above was constructed of lighter steel.

 In 2003, 33 test holes were drilled to study the strength of the bedrock underlying the structure.
 "Weak to very weak sandstone and siltstone" was found, just metres below the surface.
 Samples were taken from test holes drilled to a depth of 140 metres, finding weak to very weak rock all the way.
 The study described the site as part of a "seismically active area".
 Another challenging element was the shamal which often creates sandstorms.